Editorial Review

 Pulsed/Cycled Dosing Peptides

-Epithalon (10-20 day courses every 4-6 months), Selank/Semax (14-30 day courses with 1-2 month breaks), and certain growth hormone protocols benefit from pulsed dosing to prevent receptor desensitization and allow endogenous pathway recovery.
-Cycling prevents the tolerance that can develop with chronic stimulation of receptor systems.
+Epithalon (10-20 day courses every 4-6 months), Selank/Semax (14-30 day courses with 1-2 month breaks), and certain GH protocols benefit from pulsed dosing.
+This prevents receptor desensitization and allows natural pathway recovery.
+Cycling prevents the tolerance that can develop with chronic receptor stimulation.

 Cycling Principles

 Peptides acting through G-protein-coupled receptors (most GH secretagogues) can cause receptor downregulation with continuous high-dose use.
-A common cycling approach is 5 days on/2 days off or 3 months on/1 month off.
-Peptides acting through non-receptor mechanisms (BPC-157's cytoprotection, collagen peptides' substrate provision) generally do not require cycling.
+Common cycling approaches include 5 days on/2 days off, or 3 months on/1 month off.
+Peptides acting through non-receptor pathways (BPC-157's cytoprotection, collagen peptides' substrate provision) generally do not need cycling.
 For detailed cycling strategies, see our peptide cycling guide.

 Common Dosing Mistakes and How to Avoid Them

-Dosing errors account for the majority of inconsistent results in peptide research.
-These are the most common mistakes and how to prevent them:
+Dosing errors account for most inconsistent results in peptide research.
+Here are the most common mistakes and how to prevent them.

 Mistake 2 — Inconsistent reconstitution volume: Adding 1 mL of water to a 5 mg vial creates a 5,000 mcg/mL solution.
 Adding 2 mL creates a 2,500 mcg/mL solution.
-If the reconstitution volume is changed between vials without recalculating the draw volume, every dose will be wrong.
-Standardize the reconstitution volume and maintain consistency.
+If the volume changes between vials without recalculating the draw volume, every dose will be wrong.
+Standardize the volume and keep it consistent.

 Mistake 3 — Ignoring dose titration: GLP-1 agonists (semaglutide, tirzepatide) require gradual dose escalation over weeks.
-Starting at full dose causes severe nausea and GI distress in most subjects, leading to protocol discontinuation.
+Starting at full dose causes severe nausea and GI distress in most subjects.
+This leads to protocol discontinuation.
 Follow published titration schedules exactly.

-Mistake 4 — Timing relative to food: GH secretagogues are significantly blunted by food-induced insulin and blood glucose elevation.
-Administer these peptides on an empty stomach (30+ minutes before or 2+ hours after eating).
+Mistake 4 — Timing relative to food: GH secretagogues are greatly blunted by food-induced insulin and blood glucose elevation.
+Give these peptides on an empty stomach (30+ minutes before or 2+ hours after eating).
 Fat-loss peptides like AOD-9604 are similarly affected by fed-state insulin.

 Mistake 5 — Storing reconstituted peptides improperly: Reconstituted peptides degrade rapidly at room temperature.
-Refrigerate at 2-8°C immediately after reconstitution and use within 4-6 weeks.
-Never freeze reconstituted peptide solutions — freeze-thaw cycles denature the protein.
-Mark reconstitution date on each vial.
+Refrigerate at 2-8°C right after reconstitution and use within 4-6 weeks.
+Never freeze reconstituted solutions — freeze-thaw cycles denature the protein.
+Mark the reconstitution date on each vial.

-Mistake 6 — Assuming all peptides dose the same: A 250 mcg dose of BPC-157 is standard, but a 250 mcg dose of semaglutide is the starting dose of a dose-escalation protocol, and a 250 mcg dose of Dihexa would be significantly below studied ranges.
-Always verify dose ranges specific to each peptide.
-Visit our research peptide catalog for product-specific dosing information included with each verified peptide.
+Mistake 6 — Assuming all peptides dose the same: A 250 mcg dose of BPC-157 is standard.
+But 250 mcg of semaglutide is just the starting dose of a dose-escalation protocol.

 Using This Chart Safely and Effectively

 This peptide dosing chart is designed as a research reference tool.
-Several important principles govern its responsible use:
+Several key principles govern its responsible use.

-Research Context Only: All dosing information provided reflects protocols published in peer-reviewed research and is intended exclusively for research reference purposes.
-This chart does not constitute medical advice, and peptide dosing for any purpose should be designed in consultation with qualified professionals.
+Research Context Only: All dosing info reflects protocols published in peer-reviewed research.
+It is intended only for research reference purposes.
+This chart does not constitute medical advice.
+Peptide dosing for any purpose should be designed with qualified professionals.

 Individual Variation: Published doses represent population averages from research studies.
-Individual responses vary based on body weight, body composition, metabolic status, age, sex, genetic polymorphisms affecting drug metabolism, and concurrent medications or supplements.
+Individual responses vary based on body weight, body composition, metabolic status, age, sex, genetic factors affecting drug metabolism, and concurrent medications.
 Start at the lower end of published ranges and adjust based on measurable outcomes and tolerability.

-Verification: Cross-reference any dosing information with original published studies rather than relying solely on summary charts.
-Research protocols are updated as new data emerges, and published doses may be revised.
-PubMed, Google Scholar, and institutional library access provide the primary literature needed for verification.
+Verification: Cross-reference any dosing info with original published studies rather than relying only on summary charts.
+Research protocols are updated as new data emerges, and published doses may change.
+PubMed, Google Scholar, and institutional library access provide the primary literature for verification.

 Quality Assurance: Dosing charts assume pharmaceutical-grade purity (≥98% HPLC).
-Lower purity products contain unknown impurities and may have different actual peptide content than labeled — a vial labeled "5 mg" at 90% purity actually contains only 4.5 mg of active peptide.
+Lower purity products contain unknown impurities.
+They may have different actual peptide content than labeled.
+A vial labeled "5 mg" at 90% purity actually contains only 4.5 mg of active peptide.
 Always verify purity via Certificate of Analysis before calculating doses.

-Documentation: Record every reconstitution event (date, vial lot number, solvent volume, calculated concentration) and every administration event (date, time, dose, injection site, observations).
-Consistent documentation enables troubleshooting if results are inconsistent and provides the paper trail needed for regulatory compliance and research reproducibility.
+Documentation: Record every reconstitution event (date, lot number, solvent volume, calculated concentration) and every dosing event (date, time, dose, injection site, observations).
+Consistent documentation enables troubleshooting if results are inconsistent.
+It also provides the paper trail needed for regulatory compliance and reproducibility.

-For additional educational resources, explore our peptide fundamentals guide and quality assurance standards.
+For more educational resources, explore our peptide fundamentals guide and how we discuss sourcing (we don’t test products).

 Important Disclaimer — For Research Use Only